New Moon on

 True anomaly ∠154.8°

-The true anomaly is ∠154.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠178.9°.
+The true anomaly of the Moon orbit is ∠154.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠178.9°.

-13 days after point of perigee on 30 March 2021 at 06:12 in ♏ Scorpio.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 14 April 2021 at 17:47 in ♉ Taurus.
+13 days since point of perigee on 30 March 2021 at 06:12 in ♏ Scorpio the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 14 April 2021 at 17:47 in ♉ Taurus.

 Distance to Moon 403 732 km